-Although we have already discussed stocks, we feel that Tesla deserves a special mention.
-After all, the US eclectic car marker has defied the realms of possibility in 2020 – with the value of its stocks increasing by 400%.
-Not only is this uncanny when you consider the sheer decline in consumer demand for cars this year, but Tesla’s primary US plant for closed for several months during the wider lockdown measures.
+The US eclectic car marker has defied the realms of possibility in 2020 – with the value of its stocks increasing by 400%.
+Not only is this uncanny when you think of the sheer decline in consumer demand for cars this year, but Tesla’s primary US plant closed for several months during the wider lockdown measures.

 Even more interesting is that the stock is now trading at a staggering price-to-earnings ratio of over 804 times.
 Taking all of this into account, Tesla is now the largest car market globally – outpacing established players like Ford and Toyota by some distance.
 We should also note that Tesla recently initiated its first-ever stock split at an offering of 5-for-1.

 This means that you can inject a few pounds here and there with the view of building a pot over the course of time.
-However, and perhaps most importantly, the amount of money that you will be able to earn from a savings account investment is minute.
+However, the amount of money that you will be able to earn from a savings account investment is minute.
 In fact, you will be lucky to get more than the current rate of UK inflation.

 You then have the likes of Natwest and RBC – which both claim to offer accounts that pay a very generous interest rate of 3.04% annually.
 But, you only can invest a maximum of £50 per month.
 Anything over and above this and you will revert back to the standard rate of sub-1%.

 Bonds are hugely popular with seasoned investors for many reasons.
-Firstly, bonds always come with a fixed rate of interest – so you always know how much you are going to make.
-In addition to this, most bonds distribute payments every 3 or 6 months.
-This allows you to reinvest your coupon payments into other investments – subsequently allowing you to grow your money faster.
+Firstly, bonds always come with a fixed rate of interest.
+In addition to this, bonds distribute payments every 3 or 6 months.
+This allows you to reinvest your coupon payments into other investments.

 Fortunately, if you are interested in gaining exposure to bonds, there is a workaround to this in the form of an ETF.
 As we uncovered earlier, the ETF will buy and sell assets on your behalf.
 In this case, it will be a range of different bond types.
-One of the most popular small bond investments available in the UK is that of the Vanguard Total Bond Market ETF.
+One popular type of small bond investments available in the UK is that of the Vanguard Total Bond Market ETF.

 The Vanguard Total Bond Market ETF is particularly interesting because the fund provider will rarely hold on to its bond instruments until maturity.
 Instead, the provider will look for short-to-medium trading opportunities.
 You will, however, still get your share of coupon payments.
 This is distributed by Vanguard on a quarterly basis.